ta0kira/zeolite/README.md

 filters, to be discussed later.)
 The declaration simply indicates the existence of a function, without specifying its behavior.

+All function names start with a lowercase letter and contain only letters and digits.

 <pre style='color:#1f1c1b;background-color:#ffffff;'>
 <b>concrete</b> <b><span style='color:#0057ae;'>MyCategory</span></b> {
   <span style='color:#898887;'>// @value indicates that this function requires a value of type MyCategory.</span>